 Children have their own special ways to put themselves to sleep.
 They may play with their favourite blanket for a while or slam their legs down on the crib or make a repetitive banging motion with their arms or do a rhythmical back and forth with his bodies.
 Some babies also bang their crib mattresses with their heads.
 That head rocking only means that they are searching for the comfiest ways to sleep.
 Unless it is vigorous and puts the baby at risk of injury, worry not.

 Finally, let’s not forget that it is okay for an infant to wake up several times through the night to take a deep breath or stretch.
 When that happens, you can help her learn to settle herself back to sleep.
 To achieve that, avoid sleep props (i.e. rock her to put her back to sleep).
 Instead, try to figure out what is going on (Is she cold?
 Does she need a diaper change? etc.) and respond appropriately, without overstimulating the child.
 If she only needs reassurance, you may rub her back and talk to her in a gentle and calm voice.
 She will get the message that it is sleep time and more likely start sleeping the night through without expecting too much comforting on our behalf!

 Singapore Sleep Consultant

-Petite Dreamers is owned and operated by Louise Duncan, certified sleep consultant, who helps tired parents and babies primarily in Singapore and Hong Kong.
+Petite Dreamers is owned and operated by Louise Duncan, a Singapore Paediatric Sleep Consultant who helps tired parents and babies primarily in Singapore and Hong Kong.
 Contact Louise for help with your baby’s sleep!